Bisphenol A bis(phthalic anhydride): Applications

 Due to its difunctional cyclic compounds carboxylic anhydride structure, bisphenol-A-bis(phthalic anhydride)] serves as a hardener for heat-resistant epoxy resins and for polyimides.
 It is also a key molecular building block for polyetherimides (PEI), for example in reactions with phenylenediamines (PPD):

 To achieve high molecular weights with improved properties (e.g. color, transparency, and water absorption), high-purity BPADA and precise stoichiometry of the reactants are required, since the polymerization proceeds via polycondensation.
 Analogous to the formation of hexamethylenediamine adipate in the production of polyamides, the bisphenol A tetracarboxylic acid obtained by hydrolysis of BPADA can react with diamines to form a stoichiometric salt, which polymerizes at approximately 200 °C to yield high-molecular-weight polyimides.

 BPADA imparts advantageous properties to the resulting polymers, such as good solubility in organic solvents (e.g. N-methyl-2-pyrrolidone, dimethylacetamide, chloroform, and tetrahydrofuran), enabling their use in temperature-resistant paints, coatings, and films.
 Its low water absorption, low dielectric constant, high transparency, and strong adhesion to metal surfaces—especially compared to the standard dianhydride pyromellitic dianhydride (PMDA)—make BPADA particularly suitable for electronic applications.

-Bisphenol-A-bis(phthalic anhydride) and its derived polyimides are marketed under the brand name Ultem^{TM}, such as Ultem 1000 (with the diamine phenylenediamine) and Ultem 5000 (with phenylenediamine), developed by General Electric and now produced and distributed by Saudi Basic Industries Corporation.
+Bisphenol-A-bis(phthalic anhydride) and its derived polyimides are marketed under the brand name Ultem, such as Ultem 1000 (with the diamine phenylenediamine) and Ultem 5000 (with phenylenediamine), developed by General Electric and now produced and distributed by Saudi Basic Industries Corporation.